kwasibandoh/imageFiltering/README.md

 # imageFiltering
-## A cpp program that takes in an image and a filter and apply that filter by convolution.
+## A cpp program that performs filtering by convolution.

 This is robust, scalable, generalized code that can apply any filter of odd dimesions(3x3,5x5, etc) to any image of odd dimension.
 For each pixel in the filtered image, the filter is centered at that pixel location, and the pixel values from the original image, for every neighbor that overlaps with the filter, is weighted by the value of the filter at that location.